imroc/req-website/content/en/docs/examples/enable-debug-via-flag-or-env.md

 ---
-title: "Enable Debug with Flags or Env"
+title: "Enable Debug via Flag or Env"
-description: "This article will introduce how to enable debug with flags or environment variable"
+description: "This article will introduce how to enable debug with flag or environment variable"
 lead: ""
 draft: false
 images: []